 Who to contact for more information

 Our CEIAG Co-ordinator is Mr York, who can be contacted via email email@example.com or by phone on 01536 203817.

 Measuring the impact of CEIAG

 As an academy we use Compass – the careers benchmark tool as outlined in the Gatsby benchmarks to assess and improve our current CEIAG provision.

-Our progress against the Gatsby benchmarks will be reviewed regularly throughout the academic year to help us meet all of the 8 benchmarks by the end of 2020.
+Our progress against the Gatsby benchmarks will be reviewed regularly throughout the academic year to help us meet all of the 8 benchmarks.

 Students will cover a different topic each term related to careers across Year 7 to Year 11.